Advisory Election for Downtown Phase II on May 7

 The question on the ballot will be whether to continue with the redevelopment of the Downtown Phase II area as a public and private development, subject to final approval by the Architectural and Historic Board of Review and City Council.
 A "yes" vote is in support of continuing the Downtown Phase II process.
 A "no" vote would be against continuing with Downtown Phase II.

-CITY OF HUDSON, OHIO
+CITY OF HUDSON

-(A majority Vote is Necessary For Passage)
+(A Majority Vote is Necessary For Passage)

 Should the City of Hudson continue with the redevelopment of the Downtown Phase Two area as a public and private development subject to final approval by the Architectural and Historic Board of Review and City Council?